This discreet newsletter will teach you how to make him cum hard, give freaky oral sex & make him scream your name in bed. Click here to get it.

 - Having a baby makes your tight vagina loose.

 Childbirth = A loose vagina?
-However, research has found that after childbirth, which stretches the vagina much more than sex, a woman can experience weakened pelvis floor muscles.
+However, research has found that after childbirth, which stretches the vagina much more than sex, a woman can experience weakened pelvic floor muscles.
 These are the muscles that lie across and support your uterus, bowel, and bladder [4, 5].
 Dr. Arnold Kegel a gynecologist, discovered this in the 1940s when he realized that some of his patients suffered from stress incontinence [6 p 82].

 That is, they would leak a little when coughing or sneezing.
 His notes also mentioned “ill-defined complaints” relating to the genital tract, which some people took to mean painful sex or difficulty having an orgasm.